Skip to content

 About Averaging Up

-Hi there!
-I am an equity investor managing my own stocks portfolio.
-I hold the Chartered Investment Manager (CIM®) designation from the Canadian Securities Institute and live in the downtown Montreal area.
-The purpose of this blog is to share knowledge and ideas about growth stocks investing.
+I am an equity investor managing my own portfolio.
+The purpose of this site is to share knowledge and ideas about growth investing.
 I can be reached at admin@averagingup.com.
-Enjoy!

 GREAT BUSINESSES COMPOUND EARNINGS AT HIGH RATES OF RETURN